ibm-cloud-docs/openshift/storage-portworx-backup.md

 The `kubeconfig` in clusters with Portworx Backup expires after 24 hours.
 To prevent your cluster's `kubeconfig` file from expiring, set the context with your cluster using the `--admin` option.
 `
-ibmcloud oc cluster config --cluster <cluster_name> --admin `
+ibmcloud oc cluster config --cluster <cluster_name> --admin --endpoint private `
 {: tip}